-So, back to original question, should you migrate to SharePoint Online or stay on Premises?
+So, back to the original question, should you migrate to SharePoint Online or stay on Premises?

 “Cloud is not an option, it is a necessity”

 I really stay behind this statement.
-In order for organizations to stay competitive, they must embrace the cloud and shift away from 20th century ways of working with content.
+For organizations to remain competitive, they must embrace the cloud and shift away from 20th-century ways of working with content.
 Just like the Berlin wall fell in 1989, the firewall that separates your organization from the outer world needs to fall as well.
 And that is not just my opinion.
 Check out this article from Gartner.
 Let me explain further…

 Reason 1: Accessing content is easy

-When you are “in the cloud”, there is no need to VPN in.
-Whether you are working from home or hotel, you can easily access content, sites, email and other Office 365 services via regular browser.
+When you are “in the cloud,” there is no need to VPN in.
+Whether you are working from home or hotel, you can easily access content, sites, email, and other Office 365 services via a regular browser.
 And you can even modify documents right in the browser, without having Word or Excel installed on your machine!

-If you are on premises, you will get an IT staff rolling its eyes when you mention that you need to share content externally.
-That is because of special configuration your IT team will need to do to get around company firewall.
+If you are on-premises, you will get an IT staff rolling its eyes when you mention that you need to share content externally.
+That is because of a particular configuration your IT team will need to do to get around the company firewall.
 Sharing in the cloud is super-easy.
-You can share individual documents, folders, lists, libraries and complete sites.
+You can share individual documents, folders, lists, libraries, and complete sites.

 Reason 3: Top-notch security